spatie/laravel-analytics/README.md

 ];
 ```

 In Laravel 5.5 the package will autoregister the facade.
-In Laravel 5.4 you most install the facade manually.
+In Laravel 5.4 you must install the facade manually.

 ```php
 // config/app.php